-There are a number of costs involved in running an early years provision.
-These range from bills for premises and utilities to staff payroll and equipment.
-You must be confident when budgeting that the income you receive from fees and government funding will be enough to cover all your outgoings, and will allow you to provide a high quality service to children and families.
+There are a number of costs involved in running an early years provision — from bills and utilities to staff payroll and equipment.
+You must be confident when budgeting that the income you receive from fees and government funding will be enough to cover all your outgoings, and allow you to provide a high quality service to families.

 What government funding is available for early years education?

 Co-ordinated by local authorities, early years education funding provides free part-time childcare places for all three and four-year-olds, and some two-year-olds.
 Two-year-olds will qualify if they or their families receive certain benefits or they are looked after by their local authority.

 Providers can register with their local authority to claim the funding, which currently entitles eligible children to a free place consisting of 570 hours a year, over a minimum of 38 weeks a year.
 In most settings, the free places are offered as 15 hours a week during the school term, either as three hours of childcare over five days, or five hours over three days.
 Parents cannot be charged for the funded sessions, however the cost of any additional sessions, plus consumable items such as drinks, meals and nappies, will be covered by parents.